 So after taking all of these factors into consideration, which rental platform should you go with when renting out your RV?

-Setting up your profile is a time consuming on either platform.
-You will need your VIN, make and model of the RV, your license and contact information, a description of RV, and the mileage if you have a motorhome.
-You are welcome to copy the description I use on muy listing to save you time.
-Click here to see my listing to copy my description.
+Setting up your profile is a little time-consuming on either platform.
+You will need your VIN, make and model of the RV, your license and contact information, a description of the RV, and the mileage if you have a motorhome.

 Outdoorsy has a better commission and fee structure, you receive your money more quickly and better insurance.
 List your RV at Outdoorsy with our owner’s link here.